Should You Protect Your Dog From Ticks in Washington State?

 Are ticks common in the Pacific Northwest?

 In many areas west of the Cascade Mountains, it is common to encounter ticks.

-Tick sightings are significantly fewer on the west side of the Cascade Mountains along the Pacific Coast but they are present and the number of sightings has increased significantly in the last 10 years.
+Tick sightings are significantly less on the west side of the Cascade Mountains along the Pacific Coast but they are present and the number of sightings has increased significantly in the last 10 years.

 Does Washington State have a tick problem?

 Does this pose a “problem”?
 Yes, in the sense that no one likes to discover these nasty blood suckers on themselves or their dog nor do they want to get sick from being bit.

 Whether ticks are considered a problem in Washington State is all relative though.